AAROC/aaroc.github.io/voms.md

   feature: Marvin-Gaye-Featured-Image.jpg
 ---

+VOMS : Virtual Organisation Membership Service

 # TL;DR

+A VOMS adds <em>permissions</em> to your identity, allowing you to use services on the grid.

+Quickstart :

   - [x] Register in VO with your personal certificate
   - [x] Copy personal certificate to <code>$HOME/.globus/user[cert,key].pem</code>